-Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer that given year’s question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.
+Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer this year’s question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.